Yovanovitch Says State Department 'Is In Trouble' And Leaders Lack 'Moral Clarity'

 "To be blunt, an amoral, keep-'em-guessing foreign policy that substitutes threats, fear and confusion for trust cannot work over the long haul," said Yovanovitch, clearly hinting at Trump while not naming him.

-An immigrant and the daughter of refugees who fled the turmoil of post-war Europe, Yovanovitch began her career during the Cold War.
+An immigrant and the daughter of refugees who fled the turmoil of postwar Europe, Yovanovitch began her career during the Cold War.
 "The world that we knew then was shaped by World War II, the rise of Soviet communism and the framework that we put in place to manage all those challenges."

 After the collapse of communism, she served among the ranks of American diplomats who promoted the promise of democracy and capitalism in the post-Soviet world.
 She rose through the foreign service to become ambassador to Kyrgyzstan and Armenia and, finally, the top U.S. diplomat in Ukraine.

-In her remarks at Georgetown, the three-time ambassador said the end of communism, "doesn't feel like the end of history as some had promised."
+In her remarks at Georgetown, the three-time ambassador said the end of communism "doesn't feel like the end of history as some had promised."
 She cited new challenges, from terrorism to global warming, disinformation and the "tensions between a globalizing world and a trending nativism."

 She acknowledged the old certainties no longer hold.